tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 To install a queue disc other than the default one, it is necessary to install such queue disc before an IP address is assigned to the device.
-Alternatively, the default queue disc can be removed from the device after assigning an IP address, by using the convenient Uninstall method of the TrafficControlHelper class, and then installing a different queue disc on the device.
+Alternatively, the default queue disc can be removed from the device after assigning an IP address, by using the convenient Uninstall method of the TrafficControlHelper C++ class, and then installing a different queue disc on the device.
 Clearly, it is also possible to have no queue disc installed on a device.

 Helpers